owl73/westmarch-landol/index.md

 ***Wealth of the ancients are free for the taking, and lands free to claim.
 Or are they?***

-***Adventurers, enticed by the past's treasures, are drawn by the from within the kingdom of Landol and beyond by the promise of the wonder of what was lost and what lies beyond.***
+***Adventurers, enticed by the treasures of the past, are drawn from within the kingdom of Landol and beyond by the promise of the wonder of what was lost and what lies beyond.***

 ***The Angstrom Sword!
 Metri's lore!
 The Knowledge of the Vat people!
 The Tales of Old can again be discovered!***

 ***But Adventurers Beware!
-Many Things lurk in the unknown.
+Many Things lurk in The Unknown.
 Echos of the past, and monsters sealed away.
 Beware The Golem, The Sisters, and the one named Nekus.***